ALehav1/Presentation-Studio/README.md

 # PresentationStudio

-A comprehensive presentation workflow application covering setup, practice, and delivery.
-Upload PDF slides, add speaker scripts, rehearse with interactive tools, and deliver presentations with a clean presenter interface.
+🚀 **A production-ready presentation workflow application** with premium UI and unlimited slide storage.
+Built with React, TypeScript, and shadcn/ui for professional presenters and teams.

+**🎯 Complete workflow**: Upload PDF slides → Add scripts → Practice with AI guidance → Deliver seamlessly

 ## ✨ Features